lunar1um/archive/public/md/journalctl.md

 nevermind, indomie is actually the best-selling of the instant noodles world, no wonder why it's so amazing!!! my wallet just hates me now, there's nothing in there when i wish there are...... animations update soon???

+my laptop is tweaking so hard rn, i should consider building a new one